 (c) Analytical requirements.

-(i) Rinses must be tested by using an appropriate method.
+(i) Rinses shall be tested by using an appropriate method.

-(d) The generator must manage all residues from the cleaning process as F032 waste.
+(d) The generator shall manage all residues from the cleaning process as F032 waste.

 (3) Replacement requirements.

-(a) Prepare and sign a written equipment replacement plan that describes:
+(a) Prepare and sign a written equipment replacement plan that describes all of the following:

 (iii) How the equipment will be disposed.

-(b) The generator must manage the discarded equipment as F032 waste.
+(b) The generator shall manage the discarded equipment as F032 waste.

 (4) Documentation requirements.
-Document that previous equipment cleaning and/or replacement was performed in accordance with this rule and occurred after cessation of use of chlorophenolic preservatives.
+Document that previous equipment cleaning or replacement was performed in accordance with this rule and occurred after cessation of use of chlorophenolic preservatives.

-(C) The generator must maintain the following records documenting the cleaning and replacement as part of the facility's operating record:
+(C) The generator shall maintain all of the following records documenting the cleaning and replacement as part of the facility's operating record:

 (12) The following statement signed by the generator or his authorized representative: